otbox/Spotify-DL-RLC/README.md

   Then, access the client by the link provided by terminal or bash.

+  ### Or, you can run the client and server separately.

 1. #### Install the node modules

     On client directory run